Q 1. Name the following:

 23. Describe the alimentary canal of man.

-Ans: Alimentary canal in man is 9 metres long and consists of the following parts :
+Ans: Alimentary canal in man is 9 meters long and consists of the following parts: